JRoy/discord-themer/README.md

 # discord-themer
-A Discord Bot written in Java that can theme your discord server to your liking
+An easy-to-use theme API (Written in Java using [DV8](https://github.com/DV8FromTheWorld)'s [JDA](https://github.com/DV8FromTheWorld/JDA) Discord Wrapper) that allows you to modify multiple aspects of your Discord Server using simple a simple file-based system.